Blog

 Building Baby Monitor Timmy with GitHub Copilot

-How we built a privacy-first baby monitor using AI pair programming — from concept to production.
+How we built a privacy-friendly baby monitor with AI pair programming, from concept to production.

 Read more →